Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Scale mail
 - Attunement

-**Tyranny**: Whenever you make melee attack rolls, you can add your constitution modifier to the attack roll.
+**Tyranny**: Whenever you make melee attack rolls, you can add your constitution modifier to the damage roll.

 **Retribution**: You constitution ability increases by 2 up to a maximum of 22.